AntonioPennacchia/football-analytics-portfolio/player-similarity-framework/README.md

 Player features and similarity rankings are precomputed through Python / SQL pipelines.

-Visualization tools such as :contentReference[oaicite:2]{index=2} can then act as the final decision-support interface, optimized for fast exploration and filtering.
+Visualization tools such as Power BI can then act as the final decision-support interface, optimized for fast exploration and filtering.

 Best suited for: